Health Benefits Of Vitamins: Fat-soluble And Water-soluble Of Vitamins

 - Vitamin-B7: It is part of an enzyme helps to maintain DNA, plays a role in the metabolism of fatty acids, and amino acids.

 - Vitamin-B9: it is a part of an enzyme, important for cell division.

-- Vitamin-B12: Necessary for red blood cells and proper nervous, brain function.
+- Vitamin-B12: Necessary for red blood cells and proper nervous, and brain function.

-- Vitamin-C: it acts as good anti-oxidant important for immune system aids in iron absorption.
+- Vitamin-C: it acts as good anti-oxidant important for the immune system and aids in iron absorption.

 Our ancestors have probably needed vitamins for billions of years in the form of fruits; vegetables.
 With the rise of agriculture people began to eat more wheat and corn plants as their regular menu stuff.